GSA-TTS/identity-handbook/_articles/statuspage-process.md

 Do:
 * Use plain language
 * Explain how our users (the public) and our agency partners are impacted
-* Highlight what works and what does
+* Highlight what works and what does not
 * Focus on functionality and availability

 Do Not: